Procedure Guide ·Gastropexy ·2026

 2Can a dog still bloat after gastropexy?

-Yes, the stomach can still dilate (bloat) after gastropexy — what gastropexy prevents is the volvulus (twisting), the life-threatening part.
-A bloated stomach without twisting is far less dangerous and easier to treat.
+Yes, the stomach can dilate, but gastropexy prevents volvulus (twisting) - the life-threatening part.
+Bloat without twisting is less dangerous and easier to treat.
 Gastropexy reduces GDV risk by over 95%.

 3What is the recovery time for gastropexy?

-Laparoscopic gastropexy recovery is 3-5 days of restricted activity; open surgery requires 10-14 days.
-Small, frequent meals for the first week; pain medication for 3-5 days.
-Most dogs return to normal activity quickly, especially with the laparoscopic approach.
+Laparoscopic: 3-5 days restricted activity.
+Open surgery: 10-14 days.
+Small frequent meals first week; pain medication 3-5 days.
+Most dogs return to normal quickly with laparoscopic approach.

 4Is laparoscopic gastropexy better than open surgery?